 Sometimes you stumble.
 Sometimes you fall.
 This week was all about stumbling and falling in My Spending Diet.
 As I mentioned last week, it was the first time where my kids had to do the big weekly shop with me.
 It turned out to be harder (on me) than I anticipated.
 Add in an intensely busy workweek and an otherwise crazy schedule, and I just was off.
 Really, really off.

 First, as a reminder:

-The Plan: No spending from Saturday until the following Saturday.
+No spending from Saturday until the following Saturday.
 Cash in wallet can only be used in a true emergency.

 On Tuesday, after consulting with Twitter experts, I discovered that pork butt could be used (apparently, the butt can be part of the shoulder … in a pig, at least) and I knew where to find that.
 We never found the taco shells I wanted for Friday’s dinner (it’s hard to locate ones without those partially hydrogenated ingredients that I avoid).
 But that’s okay, because we ended up ordering pizza last night.

 While I didn’t go overboard with spending, I did not limit spending to Saturday as I have in previous weeks.
 And due to an event tomorrow, I will be hitting up the grocery store for some supplies tonight too.

 As far as My Spending Diet goes, I was totally off the wagon this week.

 My spending remained down this week.
 Coupons helped keep costs to a minimum, but I feel like I have less of a handle on my spending since I didn’t limit it as I have in previous weeks.

 My Saturday shop will be on Sunday this week.
 It’s also spring break for us this week.
 Rather than stressing myself out about adhering strictly to the rules, I am going to lighten up this week and budget for some fun.
 Also, my focus is shifting: I just want to spend less … so next Friday may focus more on cost-cutting measures.